Jump to video!

 - ½ shallot, thinly sliced

-- 1 heaping tablespoon dried shrimp, chopped
+- 1 heaping tablespoon dried shrimp, chopped, or sub bonito flakes

 - 1 sour green mango, julienned (see note)